Trauma Center: Second Opinion: Release

 The game was announced in May 2006 at that year's Electronic Entertainment Expo as a launch title for the Wii.
 In Japan, it was originally known under the tentative title Caduceus Neo.
 For the localization, Atlus USA went through the original script and tightened the dialogue.
 New elements were added to the original script so it flowed smoothly into the new narrative.
 The English subtitle references both the game's status as the second Trauma Center and to distinguish it from the original, with Second Opinion being picked over titles like "Relapsed" due to the former's relation to the added features and new character.
 The setting change from Japan to North America was preserved for Second Opinion.
 The lead protagonist's name change from Kosuke Tsukimori to Derek Stiles was also retained.
 As with Stile's name in the Nintendo DS version, Kimishima's original surname "Weaver" was written by Atlus USA as a pun on the word "Wii".
 The need to produce the Western version alongside the Japanese version put extra pressure on the development team.
 The English dub was handled by PCP Productions, who had worked on the original game.
 The game released in North America on November 19, 2006, releasing concurrently with the Wii console in the region.
 In Japan, the game released on December 2 of that year alongside the Wii's launch in the region.
 A guidebook for the title was published by Enterbrain in January 2007.
 The game was published in Europe by Nintendo on August 10, 2007, nine months after the game's North American release.
 In Australia, Second Opinion released on August 28, 2008.
+A digital soundtrack album was released in December 2025, the series' 20th anniversary.